 the roles of darkness and toxic sulfur” (PI) (2008)

 NSF “Emergent Hierarchies of Leaders in Multi-Robot Systems” (Co PI) (2011)

 NSF “Task Specific Group Size Adaptation in Multi-Robot Systems” (Co PI) (2016)

 NSF “The origin of reproductive parasitism in the Amazon Molly” (PI) (2020)

 Assistant Chair of Biology, Committee A of the College of Arts and Science, Chair of multiple committees, Associate Dean for Research.

-Biostatistics, Animal Behavior, Animal Communication, Tropical Biology Field course in Ecuador, Cornerstone (a research-based course).
+Biostatistics, Animal Behavior, Animal Communication, Tropical Ecology (Field course in Ecuador and Cuba), Cornerstone (a research-based course).

 Associate Editor for Acta Ethologica (until 2013) and SWAN, started a conference series: Conference for Poeciliid Biologists, Co-organizer of the Evolution 2011 Conference in Norman (>1100 participants), Faculty in Residence from 2012 – 2015.

 Here is a link to my current CV as pdf: IngoschluppCVEpluspubs.